Simon Raab

-Simon Raab is an American contemporary artist, entrepreneur, inventor and scientist.
+Simon Raab is an American artist, entrepreneur, inventor and scientist.

 Early life and education

 Simon Raab was born in Toulouse, France in 1952.
 He was raised in Canada and immigrated to the United States in 1990.
-He holds a Ph.D. in Mechanical Engineering from McGill University, Montreal, Canada, a Masters of Engineering Physics (Surface Physics) from Cornell University, USA, and a Bachelor of Science in Physics from the University of Waterloo, Canada.
+He holds a Ph.D. in Mechanical Engineering from McGill University, Montreal, Canada, a Masters of Engineering Physics (Surface Physics) from Cornell University, US, and a Bachelor of Science in Physics from the University of Waterloo, Canada.

 Raab lives and works in Santa Barbara, California.